donnemartin/dev-setup/README.md

 Anaconda is a free distribution of the Python programming language for large-scale data processing, predictive analytics, and scientific computing that aims to simplify package management and deployment.

+#### Installation

+The section [Step 5: Run the pydata.sh Script](https://github.com/donnemartin/dev-setup#step-5-run-the-pydata-script) installs packages you need to run Python data applications.
+Alternatively, you can install the more heavy-weight Anaconda instead.

 Follow instructions to install [Anaconda](http://docs.continuum.io/anaconda/install.html) or the more lightweight [miniconda](http://conda.pydata.org/miniconda.html).

 ### IPython Notebook